danie386/challenge-1-repo/README.md

 Use button where it applies.
 Images need descriptions.
 Add alt tag to img, src tags and make a short but concise description in quotations marks.
+Add hyperlinks for a tags for seo, online reputation management, and social media marketing

 Make sure the website does not break.